argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aqr_diagrams_e.svg" %}
 {% include img-narrow.html img="aqr_diagrams_f.svg" %}

-When the Service determines that the adaptive questionnaire is complete, instead of updating the Questionnnaire with the next question, it updates the QuestionnaireResponse status to ‘completed'.
+When the Service determines that the adaptive questionnaire is complete, instead of updating the Questionnaire with the next question, it updates the QuestionnaireResponse status to ‘completed'.
 The status of ‘completed’ signals to the Form Filler that the adaptive Questionnaire is done.
 If scoring is done by the Service, the scores may be reported and updated for each transaction or reported once at the end as is shown in diagram below.

 {% include img-narrow.html img="aqr_diagrams_g.svg" %}